 Car crashes are scary.
 And they happen a lot.
 Much more than they should.
-According to a whole bunch of car accident statistics compiled by a lot of smart people, a huge portion of these auto accidents and auto deaths could be avoided with simple safe driving practices.
+According to a whole bunch of car accident statistics compiled by a lot of smart people, a huge portion of these auto accidents and auto deaths could be avoided by slowing down and using safe driving practices.

 Luckily you’re here reading this post, so chances are you wanna be an A+ Aceable graduated driver.
 Go you!
 Let’s look at some info and crash statistics so you can understand the numbers behind the car accident fatality analysis.